 GEOG 305B Themes in Regnl Geog: Mid East (3) Surveys regional landscapes of the Middle East, including North Africa; focuses on historical and contemporary influences of physical, cultural, and economic landscapes.
 Pre: junior or senior status, or consent of instructor.

 GEOG 305C Themes in Regnl Geog: N Amer (3) Surveys regional landscapes of North America; focuses on historical and contemporary influences of physical, cultural, and economic landscapes.
 Pre: junior or senior status, or consent of instructor.

 GEOG 309 Biogeography (3) Basic evolutionary and ecological principles underlying the dynamics of plant and animal population.
 Mechanisms of isolation, speciation, dispersal, migration, and competition as they affect past and present world distribution patterns.
 Island biogeography.
 Pre: GEOG 101; BIOL 101 or 175 or 176; or consent of instructor.
 (Same as BIOL 309) (Attributes: GAHP)

 GEOG 312 Food and Societies (3) Different types of food production and consumption systems, and the cultural and environmental constraints operating to produce the resultant patterns.
 Globalization of agricultural production and consumption.
 Pre: one introductory geography course.
-(Same as AG 312) (Attributes: GCC)
+(Same as AG 312) (Attributes: ALEX, GCC)

 GEOG 319 Nat Hazards/Disasters (3) Survey of origins, processes, distributions, and effects of hazardous physical forces: hurricanes, tornadoes, drought, floods, earthquakes, volcanism, landslides, erosion, and beach degradation.
 Hazard perception and adjustment by humans also considered.
 Pre: GEOG 101 or consent of instructor.